Berkeley Paid Sick Leave Ordinance Starts October 1, 2017

 Each violation can incur a fine of $500 for businesses who are found to be in violation of the ordinance.
 That includes failure to post the notices for employees, failing to notify employees of an investigation, failure to post a notice of violation to the public, failure to maintain adequate payroll records, or failure to allow the city to access the records.

-In addition, employers can be required to pay restitution to employees can be subject to additional fines and remedies, may face civil action, and may lose certifications or business licenses with the city.
-Employees are allowed to pursue civil action for remedies and the city can levy fines for back wages, attorney fees, and other fees.
+In addition, employers can be required to pay restitution to employees can be subject to additional fines and remedies may face civil action, and may lose certifications or business licenses with the city.
+Employees are allowed to pursue a civil action for remedies and the city can levy fines for back wages, attorney fees, and other fees.
 Additionally, employers can be fined a fee of $50 for each violation per employee, per day.

 Let SwipeClock Help